poezio/slixmpp/docs/api/xmlstream/tostring.rst

 is invoked.
 For example, when sending XML on the wire, the main XMPP stanzas with their namespace of ``jabber:client`` will not include the namespace because that is already declared by the stream header.
-But, if you create a :class:`~sleekxmpp.stanza.message.Message` instance and dump it to the terminal, the ``jabber:client`` namespace will appear.
+But, if you create a :class:`~slixmpp.stanza.message.Message` instance and dump it to the terminal, the ``jabber:client`` namespace will appear.

 .. autofunction:: tostring